 Research Aim

 The present study seeks to fill an existing void in the literature dealing with motherhood in Arab society in general and early motherhood among Arab mothers in particular.
-To do so, it examines characteristics of the experience of early motherhood and their implications for the lives of young Arab women studying at a teachers college in Israel.
+To do so, it examines characteristics of the experience of early motherhood and their implications for the lives of young Arab women studying at a teachers’ college in Israel.
 The study looks at the modes of coping employed by these students and highlights the factors that have aided them in coping with the experience of early motherhood despite the difficulties and obstacles they have encountered.
 It examines the changes that took place in the lives of these young women students as young mothers and looks at the role played by the family and the society, and the tools they offer to these young teachers-in-training in Arab society.

 We have chosen to utilize open, in-depth interviews to explore these young women’s experience of motherhood, analyzing it through qualitative inquiry.
 The open in-depth interview allowed us to understand and construct the meaning of the experience described by the students.
 The goal in choosing this tool is to encourage the interviewees to disclose their story at length and talk about what it means to them, while recreating and constructing the experience being analyzed.
 This tool makes a significant contribution in helping the interviewee to forge an internal integration of the “self,” as she achieves a clearer understanding of what she has experienced and felt, and what it has meant to her.
 Thus, in fact, presenting one’s own story helps in creating order and allows one to look at one’s life with greater self-awareness in shaping one’s identity and strengthening one’s self-image and self-esteem (Seidman, 1991).